fishheadwithchili/kikipounamu/README.md

 <h1 align="center">KikiPounamu (ASR System)</h1>

-> Enterprise-grade distributed microservices ASR system.
+> Enterprise-grade distributed microservices **Streaming Segmented Batch** ASR system.
 Features dynamic scaling and high-concurrency resilience.
 Built on Event-Driven Architecture with Go, Redis Streams & Python.

 > **ASR (Automatic Speech Recognition)** refers to the technology that converts spoken language into text.
 In short, this project is designed for speech-to-text conversion.